 While consulting with Conservator Henri Marchal for his thorough visit of the Angkorian ruins, the author develops his own theory about the decline and fall of Angkor, just by observing Angkorian stone carving and statuary.
 "Death and The Plastic Arts", the chapter devoted to Angkor, proposes several stimulating ideas:

-- Khmer art exerts a everlasting and universal fascination because of its complexity: religious by not strictly so, full of sensuality yet detached from sexual pulsion and representation, repetitive but always singular, and enhancing the architectural design without.
+- Khmer art exerts a everlasting and universal fascination because of its complexity: religious by not strictly so, full of sensuality yet detached from sexual pulsion and representation, repetitive but always singular, and enhancing the architectural design without being only illustrative.

 - Religious pursuits of how to suppress desire may partly explain the particular way of representing female beauty in Khmer temples, yet the author speculates that there is another factor: opium.
 "The devatas and apsaras (...) are seen with sensual admiration but with no desire, aversion rather", a "sexlessness" explained by the fact that, supposes Gorer, "the Aztecs and the Khmer artists worked through the visions induced by drugs, which renders their creations more alien to us than any other."

 - "The paradox of art", writes the author, is that "art is timeless, so that the drawings of our remotest ancestors appeal to us (...); but art is timeless, because as soon as it is executed it is dead".